- Fellowship - University of Michigan (2000-2001), Endocrine Surgery

 - Alpha Omega Alpha Honor Society 1994, University of Texas Medical School, Houston

-- Faculty Teaching Award 2004, University of Texas Southwestern Medical Center - Dept. of Surgery
+- Junior Faculty Teaching Award 2004, UT Southwestern Medical Center, Department of Surgery

 Re-exploration for symptomatic hematomas after cervical exploration